Skip to main content

 Where are the world's largest tidal ranges?

-In this article, we'll explore the world's largest tidal ranges, what they are, and what causes them to be the largest.
+In this article, we'll explore the world's largest tidal ranges, what they are, and what causes them to be the largest tidal ranges in the world.

 A tidal range is the difference between a high tide and its corresponding low tide in a given area (or vice versa).
-As we know, the moon has the biggest influence on the tide frequency and range, you can find out how the moon affects tide here, the largest tidal ranges occurring during spring tides.
-The spring tides, and therefore their effect on the tidal range is increased when a spring tide coincides with the equinox.
+As we know, the moon has the biggest influence on the tide frequency and range.
+You can find out how the moon affects tides here; the largest tidal ranges occur during spring tides.
+The spring tides, and therefore their effect on the tidal range, are increased when a spring tide coincides with the equinox.
 This happens on Earth around 20 March and 23 September.

 Anchorage at night